andrewklmn/convert_html_to_arduino_string/README.md

    server.sendContent( message1 );
 ```
 ## Usage:

 php -f convert_html_to_arduino_string.php index.html

+result file with arduino code will have same name with .c extension.

 ## HTML Restriction!
 Do not use // comments in javascript! only this one /* */